 Donated materials and equipment are reflected as contributions at estimated fair value at the time of receipt.
 Donated services, when significant and measurable as to value, are reflected as contributions when provided.
-During the years ended June 30, 2021 and 2020, the Organization recorded approximately \$130,000 and \$49,000, respectively, of donated goods and services.
+Such services have been reflected in the accompanying financial statements at their estimated fair value based on hourly rates if the Organization would have directly employed the individuals performing the services.
+During the years ended June 30, 2022 and 2021, the Organization recorded approximately \$30,000 and \$130,000, respectively, of donated goods and services.